 On February 16, 2010, the Board of Directors adopted a deferred share unit plan.
-Pursuant to the deferred share unit plan, certain Named Executive Officers were granted units, which are subject to stringent vesting rules, the value of which is tied to the market price of the Units and following the completion of the Arrangement, the Shares.
+Pursuant to the deferred share unit plan, certain Named Executive Officers were granted units, which are subject to stringent vesting rules, the value of which is tied to the market price of the Shares.
 The goal of the deferred share unit plan is, in particular, to align the interests of members and shareholders, to better balance the evaluation of Supremex's short-term and long-term performance, to ensure better retention of Named Executive Officers, to make compensation more competitive and effective and to promote the achievement of Supremex's strategic plan.
+The Compensation, Corporate Governance and Nominating Committee retained the services of AON Consulting to establish the deferred share unit plan.
+The number of units was established in the following manner: for the President and CEO, the total value of the deferred share unit plan on an annual basis to be between 35 and 45% of his base salary; for the Vice-President and CFO, to be between 15 and 25% of the base salary and for the Vice-Presidents and General Manager, to be between 10 and 20% of their base salary.
+These percentages represent the median of the Reference Group.

-In 2010, the Named Executive Officers were awarded units, the value of which will be paid upon their retirement or any termination of employment, except dismissal for fraudulent conduct.
+In 2011, the Named Executive Officers were awarded units, the value of which will be paid upon their retirement or any termination of employment, except dismissal for fraudulent conduct.
 The amount of the payment will be equal to the number of shares vested multiplied by the average closing price of a Share, during the 20 days preceding the date of termination of employment.
 Such grants included vesting rules that provide that no unit will vest if the executive leaves voluntarily Supremex before 60 years of age and within five years following the grant.
 Sixty-seven percent of the units will vest on the fifth anniversary date of the grant and all the units will vest after 60 years of age.
 In the event of death or termination of employment following a material event, as defined by the deferred share unit plan, all the units granted will be payable.

-The following table sets out for each Named Executive Officer, information concerning the share-based awards outstanding as of December 31, 2010.
+The following table sets out for each Named Executive Officer, information concerning the share-based awards outstanding as of December 31, 2011.

 Share-based Awards

-Number of shares or units of shares that have not vested (#) Market or payout value of share-based awards that have not vested (1) (\$)
+Number of shares or units of shares that have not vested (#) Market or payout value of share-based awards that have not vested (1) (\$) Market or payout value of vested share-based awards not paid out or distributed

-Gilles Cyr 40,000 96,400
+Gilles Cyr 80,000 133,600 - (Ψ)

-Stéphane Lavigne 20,000 48,200
+Stéphane Lavigne 40,000 66,800

-Stewart Emerson 15,000 36,150
+Stewart Emerson 30,000 50,100

-(1) Based on the closing price of Common Shares (\$2.41) on December 31, 2010.
+(1) Based on the closing price of Common Shares (\$1.67) on December 31, 2011